ardsh/slonik-trpc/README.md

 Also this is not necessary when querying the loader directly in the serverside, in those cases fields will be automatically inferred depending on your selections.

-There are more advanced patterns to support [relay-like fragment selections](https://dev.to/ardsh/how-to-solve-overfetching-with-trpc-apis-when-rendering-tables-pt-1-fbg), or [tabular data loading](https://dev.to/ardsh/implementing-cursor-pagination-with-trpc-queries-3ifd) that allows rendering each table column in a type-safe method.
+There are more advanced patterns to support [relay-like fragment selections](https://dev.to/ardsh/how-to-solve-overfetching-with-trpc-apis-when-rendering-tables-pt-1-fbg), or [cursor pagination](https://ardsh.github.io/slonik-trpc/docs/client-type-safety/cursor-pagination) that allows rendering each table column in a type-safe method.

 ## 🤝 Contributing